rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 #### Which Dex can I use to connect with Metamask & use my Native Zil to trade?

-This is a new release, so there aren't currently any EVM dexes that we know of.
-We'll update this answer when some have tested and deployed.
+Plunderswap - [https://plunderswap.com/](https://plunderswap.com/) is a native EVM DEX on Zilliqa.

 #### Will NFTs created under ZRC1 have EVM interoperability or this apply only to ZRC6?